Responsible department/unit for data included in the collection

 The core databases are the DDB in Umeå, SEDD in Lund, GOPP in Gothenburg, the Roteman data at Stockholm City Archives and SweCens at the National Archives.
 Created from the 1970s and forward, through a massive digitization efforts of micro-level data, they have made major contributions to national and international research.
 Humans can be traced in time and space, across the life course and across generations and the multi-generation research stimulates interdisciplinary research in many disciplines.
 The coordination involves creating a common data structure, harmonization of metadata, a review of the coding schemes accor

-DEMOGRAPHY (POPULATION, VITAL STATISTICS, AND CENSUSES), morbidity and mortality, censuses, migration, HISTORY, economic conditions and indicators, general health and well-being, specific diseases, disorders and medical conditions, health behaviour, income, property and investment/saving, HEALTH
+DEMOGRAPHY (POPULATION, VITAL STATISTICS, AND CENSUSES), income, property and investment/saving, HEALTH, censuses, economic conditions and indicators, specific diseases, disorders and medical conditions, general health and well-being, health behaviour, morbidity and mortality, migration

 History, Other Agricultural Sciences not elsewhere specified, Social Sciences, Economic History, History and Archaeology, History of Religions (The Swedish standard of fields of research 2011)